pangafu/LeelaMasterWeight/README.md

 Strength of the Leela Master G13:

 http://zero.sjeng.org/match-games/5b26c77d48e3e5462acf0c4a

+# About GX-serial
+GX1x is 10% human style game at learning rate 0.0001 GX2x is 20% human style game at learning rate 0.0001 GX3x is 30% human style game at learning rate 0.0001

 # About W/E-serial
 W/E-serial is training with 70% human style game + 30% leelazero sgf,